closure

 11. (politics) A method of ending a parliamentary debate and securing an immediate vote upon a measure before a legislative body.

-12. (sociology) The phenomenon by which a group maintains its resources by the exclusion of others from their group based on varied criteria.
+12. (sociology) The phenomenon by which a group maintains its resources by the exclusion of others based on various criteria.
 Wp

 13. The process whereby the reader of a comic book infers the sequence of events by looking at the picture panels.